Hands on: Google Pixel 3 XL review

 Camera

-The Google Pixel 3 XL camera is just a single lens 12.2MP offering on the rear of the phone - rather than the dual (and even triple) setup which is popular among flagships at the moment.
+The Google Pixel 3 XL main camera is just a single-lens 12.2MP offering on the rear of the phone – rather than the dual (and even triple) setup that's popular on flagships at the moment.

 There's a new camera mode too, called Top Shot.
-This sees the Pixel 3 XL automatically catch a burst of shots, and picks the best – and you can scroll through all the shots if you want a different look.
+This sees the Pixel 3 XL automatically capture a burst of shots, and pick the best of the bunch – you can scroll through all the shots if you want a different look.

-You'll need to ensure 'motion' is turned out - it's one of the icons at the top of screen when on the standard camera mode - which sees the handset capture three seconds of video with each shot.
-It will also highlight what it believes to be the best shot in the gallery - and during our brief time with the handset it worked well.
+You'll need to ensure 'motion' is turned on for this to work – it's one of the icons at the top of screen when in the standard camera mode – which sees the handset capture three seconds of video with each shot.
+It will then highlight what it believes to be the best shot in the gallery – and during our brief time with the handset it worked well.

-You can edit the depth of field of a portrait shot, and you can opt for color pop, which makes the background black and white while keeping your subject in color for a more striking shot.
+You can edit the depth of field (background blur) in a portrait shot, and you can also opt for a color pop effect, which makes the background black and white while keeping your subject in color for a more striking shot.

-Round the front you’ll find two 8MP cameras, with the second a Group Selfie cam with a wide-angle camera, giving you more room to fit in the landscape or your buddies.
+Round the front you’ll find two 8MP cameras, with the second a Group Selfie cam with a wide-angle camera, giving you more room to fit in more landscape and/or more of your buddies.
 There's a zoom slider on screen, allowing you to easily jump between the two lenses.

 Battery and performance

 Unsurprisingly, the Google Pixel 3 runs pure Android 9 Pie, the latest operating system from Google.
-It feels smooth and fast under finger, but we'll put it through its paces during our in-depth review.
+It feels smooth and fast under the finger, but we'll put it through its paces more thoroughly during our in-depth review.

-Under the hood you'll find a Snapdragon 845 chipset with 4GB of RAM, which delivers a decent slug of power which should keep everything ticking along nicely.
+Under the hood you'll find a Snapdragon 845 chipset with 4GB of RAM, which delivers a decent slug of power and should keep everything ticking along nicely.

-It's currently not clear what size the Google Pixel 3 XL battery is, as the official site currently lists it as the same as the smaller Pixel 3, but we find that highly doubtful.
+The Google Pixel 3 XL battery has a 3430mAh battery – that's a little smaller than the 3,520mAh pack in the Pixel 2 XL, although efficiency improvements brought by Android Pie will hopefully mean improved battery performance overall.

 Early verdict

-The Google Pixel 3 XL is an incremental upgrade over the Pixel 2 XL, with a slightly improved camera, display and design along with new software and power under the hood.
+The Google Pixel 3 XL is an incremental upgrade over the Pixel 2 XL, with a slightly improved camera, display and design, along with new software and more power under the hood.